ladyissy/ladyissy.github.io/_posts/2018-12-22-predictive.md

 </div>
 <ul class="thin-text">
 <li><strong>Yang Cai:</strong> is responsible for constructing the features and developing the GBM model.</li>
 <li><strong>Yang Chen:</strong> Built baseline model(GBM).
-Eveulate model with SR-CNN tensorflow.
+Evaluate model with SR-CNN Tensorflow.
 Updated the Summary section in the Readme file of the project.
 Prepare for this project from the group.</li>
 <li><strong>Yiming Shi:</strong> is responsible for constructing the features and developing the GBM model.</li>
 <li><strong>Kehui Zhu:</strong> is responsible for constructing the features and developing the GBM model.</li>
 <li><strong>Siyu Zhu:</strong> Main contributor to the baseline model (completed the feature.R and superResolution.R) and Optimal model(XGBoost model).
 Responsible for GBM and XGBoost models' parameters tuning.
 Assist with the SRCNN model's implementation.</li>